Here are the different types of business ownership for small business owners

 g.
 Business entities summary

 - How to choose a business structure for your small business

 e.
 Continuity factors

-Broadly speaking, there are 4 different types of business structures: sole proprietorship, partnership, corporation, and LLC.
+Broadly speaking, there are 4 different types of business structures (not including nonprofit organizations): sole proprietorship, partnership, corporation, and LLC.
 Let’s talk about each of them (as well as a few variations).

 a.
 Sole proprietorship